zeinlol/miner-detector/README.md

 Miners track when you open antivirus software or task manager and stop theirs work, so sometimes it's hard do detect them.

-You can check your cpu load per core or get list of running processes
+You can check your cpu load per core or get list of running processes.
+If you see strange parameters, or they become lower after you open Task Manager - Most likely you have miner on you machine

 ## Usage
 ```